-- 17. In addition to any provisions included in the order by the Commission, in order to minimize the risk of inappropriate disclosure of the Applicants' protected confidential information, the Applicants respectfully request that the Committee's Protective Order: (1) specify that the Applicants are not required to provide confidential information via electronic mail to the Parties, other than to Counsel for the Public; and (2) specify that if Parties, other than Counsel for the Public, are to be afforded access to the protected information, such access shall occur by viewing the confidential information at the Committee's offices. - 18.
-Pursuant to N.H.
+23. In addition to any provisions included in the order by the Committee, in order to minimize the risk of inappropriate disclosure of PSNH's protected confidential information, PSNH respectfully requests that the Committee's Protective Order: (1) specify that PSNH is not required to provide confidential information via electronic mail to the Parties, other than to Counsel for the Public; and (2) specify that if Parties, other than Counsel for the Public, are to be afforded access to the protected information, such access shall occur by viewing the confidential information at the Committee's offices.

+- 24. Pursuant to N.H.
 Admin.
-Rule Site 202.14(d), the Applicants must seek concurrence.
-At the time of the filing of this Motion, there are no opposing Parties from whom the Applicants could seek assent. - 19.
-To the extent the Applicants are required to submit additional confidential materials or documents relating to archaeology, CEII, or any other confidential infrastructure information, the Applicants respectfully request that the Committee afford similar treatment to such information. - 20.
-Finally, to the extent the Applicants offer any confidential evidence at any hearing before the Committee, the Applicants respectfully request the SEC to afford similar protection to such documents that are deemed confidential.
+Rule Site 202.14(d), PSNH must seek concurrence.
+At the time of the filing of this Motion, there are no opposing Parties from whom PSNH could seek assent. - 25.
+To the extent PSNH is required to submit additional confidential materials or documents relating to archaeology, CEII and any other confidential infrastructure information, and rare, threatened or endangered plant species, PSNH respectfully requests that the Committee afford similar treatment to such information. - 26.
+Finally, to the extent PSNH offers any confidential evidence at any hearing before the Committee, PSNH respectfully requests the SEC to afford similar protection to such documents that are deemed confidential.
 See Site 202.24(d).